Updated November 2022.

 I suspect the hesitancy to Antecedent strategies that you mention is very common!
 It’s not considered a true solution – but it can make an enormous difference in life quality for all involved! 🙂

-Interested in joining me when the Problem Solving course finally opens to the public?
+Interested in joining me when the Resolving Challenging Behaviour course opens to the public again?
 Just sign up below and I’ll keep you posted!
 I’ll also let you know whenever I publish any other new content that has to do with animal behaviour, learning and wellbeing.

 *MHERA (formerly EMRA) is about Mood State, Hedonic Budget, Emotional and Reinforcement Assessment, a tool developed by COAPE (the Centre of Applied Pet Ethology) https://www.capbt.org/emra.php